Our Policy Priorities

 -

-LD 163 “An Act to Require Health Insurance Coverage for Federally Approved Nonprescription Oral Hormonal Contraceptives and Nonprescription Emergency Contraceptives”
+SUPPORT: LD 163 “An Act to Require Health Insurance Coverage for Federally Approved Nonprescription Oral Hormonal Contraceptives and Nonprescription Emergency Contraceptives”

-This bill requires health insurers to cover nonprescription oral hormonal contraceptives and emergency contraceptives without a prescription.
+Requiring health insurers to cover nonprescription oral hormonal contraceptives and emergency contraceptives without a prescription.

 -